joshbaughmusic/BandBlend/README.md

 1. From the terminal, go to the file directory on your computer that you would like to install the application in.
 2. In that directory, run "git clone git@github.com:joshbaughmusic/BandBlend.git"
 3. If you are using VS Code, run "code ." to open the application in VS Code.
-4. Run "npm install" from the main application directory to install all dependencies.
+4. Run "npm install --force" from the main application directory to install all dependencies.
 5. Get an API key from GraphHopper.
    1. Go to https://graphhopper.com/dashboard/#/signup and register for an account.
    2. Once you are logged in, from the dashboard, click on "API Keys" in the top   navigation bar.